khushia2178/MeetingSummTool/README.md

 # Start the Flask App:
 Run the python code to start the flask server
 # Access the Web App:
-Open your browser and go to http://127.0.0.1:5000/.
+Open your browser and go to http://127.0.0.1:5500/.
 You’ll see the file upload interface.(Default for the flask applcations)
 # Upload Files:
 Click on "Choose File" to upload a meeting recording .
 The app supports MP4, MP3, and WAV formats.
+There the option for folder Id will also appear enter the ID and the summary would be saved in that.
 # Processing:
 After you upload the file, the app will: